 The major factor is the travel cost which will exceed many times that of the STS when the cost of traveling to the airport and back is added.

-Thus, the Beijing-Hongkong future passenger and cargo traffic lines manifest obvious advantages of the string transport routes.
+Thus, "Quebec - Toronto" future passenger and cargo traffic lines manifest obvious advantages of the string transport routes.

 2.5.
 Applicability of Transport Means with Magnetic Suspension